ericwooley/ericwooley.github.io/_posts/2015-7-10-React-in-Style.markdown

 RIS is not the first one to think that in browser javascript to css is better.
 Check out [Pete Hunts Take on css for react components.](https://github.com/petehunt/jsxstyle)

-### Advantages of styles as js
+### Advantages of styles in javascript
-The advantages of sending your javascript styles down to the page, and processing it there, is tremendous.
+The advantages of sending your javascript styles down to the page, and processing it there, are numerous.

 _1) The amount of code transfered down is much less than css, and especially sass._